uccser/cs-field-guide/README.md

 All areas of the project, from chapter text to website design, are now available for all.
 We want this project to be as accessible as possible to our many user groups, which includes students, teachers and educators, and developers.

-## What's included

-Within this repository, you will find the following folders:

-- **text:** All text files for chapters, curriculum guides, and extra pages, in English and other languages.
-- **images:** All images used within the guide, except those used in interactives.
-- **interactives:** All data associated with interactives.
-- **files:** Files that are downloaded from the text (for example: PDFs, spreadsheets, code examples).
-- **generator:** Data used to create the output of the guide.
-- **output:** Contains the output files of the generator, when run by the user.
-- **docs:** Contains the documentation about this repository.

 ## Requires

 - Python 3.4+